 The 1968 Summer Olympics are noteworthy for many things including the Black Power salute, the highest elevation of any Olympic Games and the first time East and West Germany separately competed.
 Yet there was another rule made that would forever change the Olympic Games.

 In 1968 the first person was punished for use of illicit substances with a ban the previous year outlawing performance-enhancing drugs.
 This dubious honour belongs to Sweden’s Hans-Gunnar Liljenwall who won a bronze medal in the modern pentathlon but was disqualified for ethanol usage.

 This was a drastic shift from the old.
 In 1904, marathoner Tom Hicks even doped during the run, being provided with brandy and strychnine.
-Many of this era who took drugs still were not disqualified whilst in 1936’s Eleanor Holm was disqualified for acute alcoholism.
+Many of this era who took drugs still were not disqualified whilst in 1936’s edition Eleanor Holm was disqualified for acute alcoholism.

 Obviously, the Olympics are not just a peace symbol but friendly competition and the usage of unnatural aid to win is of course frowned upon.
 Even recently, the Russian team was banned from the Olympics due to doping although the ROC (Russian Olympic Committee) competed this year.

-Are Amateurs Allowed To Compete?
+Amateurs Are Allowed To Compete